afafbioinfo/IPANEMAP/README.md

 ### Reactivity/soft constraints file format
 IPANEMAP expects to find reactivities in  a file `{SoftConstraintsDir}/{RNA}{Cond}.txt`, where the meaning of the various variables is made clear below.
 The content of a reactivity file is simply a list of position/value pairs providing a reactivity for each position.
-Values are expected to be loosely normalized as fall in the [0,1] interval, with negative numbers indicating missing values.
+Values are expected to be loosely normalized, and fall in the [0,1] interval (except for a few outliers), with negative numbers mainly indicating missing values.

 Example: